sorinachirila/Ontology-Matching/README.md

 Steps to follow for Berlin:
-1. Run a SPARQl Query, against DBpedia Virtuoso endpoint, to get all owl:sameAs resources and select from there, the one from Wikidata
+1. Run a SPARQl Query, against DBpedia Virtuoso endpoint (https://dbpedia.org/sparql), to get all owl:sameAs resources and select from there, the one from Wikidata

 PREFIX owl:<http://www.w3.org/2002/07/owl#>